Awakened-Redstone/AutoWhitelist/README.md

 The command requires the user to insert their Java username, if they change their nick, they don't have to register again.
 There is no way for a user to change their registered account or to register another one, a moderator will have to run `/whitelist remove <player>` in the Minecraft server.
 An example of running the command is `np!register AwakenedRedstone`
-The mod does not support offline servers, this means, it only registers official Minecraft Java Edition accounts.
+The mod does not officially support offline servers.
+When a player looses the role or leaves the discord server they are automatically removed from the whitelist
 <br/>
 To reload settings run `/autowhitelist reload [bot|config]` to reload only one thing or `/autowhitelist reload` to reload everything